 Patients with atrial fibrillation (atrial fibrillation), who have at least one risk factor for the development of vascular complications, cannot take indirect anticoagulants and have a low risk of bleeding (in combination with ASA).

-With caution in the following conditions: moderate hepatic insufficiency, in which a predisposition to bleeding is possible (limited clinical experience); renal failure (limited clinical experience); injuries, surgical interventions (see.
-"Special instructions"); diseases in which there is a predisposition to the development of bleeding (especially gastrointestinal or intraocular); concomitant use of NSAIDs, including and selective COX-2 inhibitors; concomitant use of warfarin, heparin, glycoprotein inhibitors on IIb / IIIa; patients with a genetically determined decrease in the function of the CYP2C19 isoenzyme (there is published data indicating that patients with a genetically determined decrease in the function of the CYP2C19 isoenzyme have a lower systemic exposure to the active metabolite of clopidogrel and have a less pronounced antiplatelet effect of the drug, in addition, they may have a higher heart rate -vascular complications after myocardial infarction compared with patients with normal function of the CYP2C19 isoenzyme); history of allergic reactions to thienopyridines (e.g. ticlopidine, prasugrel - the possibility of cross-allergy); recent transient cerebrovascular accident or acute ischemic stroke
+With caution in the following conditions: moderate liver failure, in which a predisposition to bleeding is possible (limited clinical experience); renal failure (limited clinical experience); injuries, surgical interventions (see "Special Instructions"); diseases in which there is a predisposition to the development of bleeding (especially gastrointestinal or intraocular); concomitant use of NSAIDs, including and selective COX-2 inhibitors; simultaneous administration of warfarin, heparin, glycoprotein IIb / IIIa inhibitors; patients with a genetically determined decrease in the function of the CYP2C19 isoenzyme (there are literature data indicating that that patients with a genetically determined decrease in the function of the CYP2C19 isoenzyme undergo a less systemic exposure by the active metabolite of clopidogrel and have a less pronounced antiplatelet effect of the drug, in addition, they may have a higher frequency of cardiovascular complications after myocardial infarction compared with patients with normal function of the CYP2C isoenzyme); history of allergic reactions to thienopyridines (e.g. ticlopidine, prasugrel - the possibility of cross-allergy); recent transient cerebrovascular accident or acute ischemic stroke in addition, they may have a higher frequency of cardiovascular complications after myocardial infarction compared with patients with normal function of the CYP2C19 isoenzyme); history of allergic reactions to thienopyridines (e.g. ticlopidine, prasugrel - the possibility of cross-allergy); recent transient cerebrovascular accident or acute ischemic stroke in addition, they may have a higher frequency of cardiovascular complications after myocardial infarction compared with patients with normal function of the CYP2C19 isoenzyme); history of allergic reactions to thienopyridines (e.g. ticlopidine, prasugrel - the possibility of cross-allergy); recent transient cerebrovascular accident or acute ischemic stroke

-From the nervous system: infrequently - headache, dizziness, paresthesia; rarely - vertigo.
+From the side of the nervous system: infrequently - headache, dizziness, paresthesia; rarely - vertigo.

 From the digestive tract: often - dyspepsia, abdominal pain, diarrhea; infrequently - nausea, gastritis, bloating, constipation, vomiting, stomach ulcer, duodenal ulcer.